mahdi-b/mbio612f22/morea/1_introduction/experience-exploring-R.md

 # Exploring R

-Download a copy of the following [JupyterNotebook](media/Week_1_pracitcal.ipynb).
+Download a copy of the following [Jupyter Notebook](media/Week_1_pracitcal.ipynb).
 Use the Jupyter environment (via Anaconda) to open the notebook and answer the questions it contains.

 If you're using RStudio, you can use the following [file](media/Week_1_pracitcal.Rmd).